fde-capu/ft_services/README.md

 #### Use:

 - `./setup.sh` : resets Minikube and mount everything over.
+You must be sudo because of virtual-inside-virtual (`minikube driver=none`) setup.
 - `ctl/logs.sh` : logs current Kubernetes status.
 - `cd ctl && unit.sh` : run some tests.
 Requires python3 and lftp.
 Edit `ctl/unit.sh` to setup the default user and password.